opendatalab/MinerU/docs/how_to_download_models_en.md

 ```
 The Python script will automatically download the model files and configure the model directory in the configuration file.

+The configuration file can be found in the user directory, with the filename `magic-pdf.json`.

 # How to update models previously downloaded